sahilwarkhade/LearnNotion_server/README.md

 ### Database

-The database for the platform is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
+The database for the system is built using MongoDB, which is a NoSQL database that provides a flexible and scalable data storage solution.
 MongoDB allows for the storage of unstructured and semi-structured data.
-The database stores the course content, user data, and other relevant information related to the platform.
+The database stores the course content, user data, and other relevant information related to the system.

 ### Architecture Diagram

-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech
+Here is a high-level diagram that illustrates the architecture of the LearnNotion Learning Management System(LMS)
-platform:
+system:

 ![Architecture](images/architecture.png)

 ## Front End

-The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
+The front end of LearnNotion has all the necessary pages that an Learning Management System(LMS) should have.
 Some of these pages are:

 ### For Students:
-* Homepage: This page will have a brief introduction to the platform, as well as links to the course list and user details.
+* Homepage: This page will have a brief introduction to the system, as well as links to the course list and user details.
-* Course List: This page will have a list of all the courses available on the platform, along with their descriptions and ratings.
+* Course List: This page will have a list of all the courses available on the system, along with their descriptions and ratings.
 * Wishlist: This page will display all the courses that a student has added to their wishlist.